 \begin{proof} See e.g. \cite[Proposition 10.4.2]{AGS}. \end{proof}

-\begin{remark} Taking any power $\alpha > 0$ of $\Vcal(\cdot)$ yields the same results provided that the functional $x \mapsto x^{\alpha}$ is differentiable at $\Vcal(\mu)$.
+\begin{rmk} Taking any power $\alpha > 0$ of $\Vcal(\cdot)$ yields the same results provided that the functional $x \mapsto x^{\alpha}$ is differentiable at $\Vcal(\mu)$.
 In which case, the minimal selection in the extended subdifferential is induced by the map